ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR011-defining-a-request-pipeline.md

 ## Context

-MediatR in C# enables threading the incoming request through a list of methods, each implementing a cross-cutting concern: JSON serialize the request, time the request, perform coarse grained authentication, log exceptions, and so on.
+MediatR in C# enables threading the incoming request through a list of methods, each implementing a cross-cutting concern: JSON serialize the request to a log, time the request for start to finish, perform coarse grained authentication, log exceptions, and so on.
+Moving cross-cutting concerns to pipeline functions means that application layer handler doesn't have to be repeat similar code.

-Moving cross-cutting concerns to pipeline functions, each application layer handler doesn't have to be repeat similar code.
+In the F# solution the MediatR approach isn't as straightforward to implement.

-In the F# solution this approach isn't as straightforward to implement.
 The last pipeline processor must call the appropriate request module's `runAsync` function.
 But that's non-trivial as the pipeline processor doesn't have access to dependencies which must be passed into `runAsync`.

 We'd either have to go back to passing to each request the environment or inside the pipeline partially apply each `runAsync` function.
 Then we'd need to define